cdli-gh/blog/_blog/gsoc20/bibliography/index.md

 |11| Final thorough testing for all features and bug fixes. <br> Finalizing the user and developer documentations.   | Completed documentation and bug fixes.  |
 |12| Buffer time for any remaining bug fixes and documentation.
 Final report for all the work done.  | -  |

-### Dependent Tasks
-List of tasks which need to be co-ordinated with other developers.

-Handling the bulk export citation interface using API developed by Lars.